Tobi823/ffupdater/README.md

 FFUpdater will also automatically download the app updates in the background if the current network is unmetered and the device has enough storage.

-## Security:
+## Security measures

-- only HTTPS connections
+- The certificate fingerprint of every downloaded APK file is checked and validated against an internal allowlist.
+This measure prevents the installation of app versions that do not originate from the original developer.
+The certificate fingerprints will be displayed and be check by yourself.
+Some websites like apkmirror.com list these fingerprints.
-- check certificate fingerprint of the downloaded file and installed app
+- No unencrypted traffic is used, which can potentially be modified by attackers.
+Only HTTPS connections.

-- user certificates are supported for AdGuard
+- Slight risk for a machine-in-the-middle-attack: FFUpdater trusts HTTPS certificates which are installed by the user (they are called "user certificates").
+This is necessary for AdGuard [GitHub-Issue](https://github.com/Tobi823/ffupdater/issues/37).
+Be careful which certificates you install.
+A malicious certificate can prevent FFUpdater finding new updates.

-You can find the APK certificate fingerprints on multiple website - e.g. apkmirror.com I did my best to make the app as secure as possible - feel free to double-check it in the source code.
+Feel free to double-check my source code ;)

-## Download server:
+## Download sources for applications

 The applications are downloaded from these locations: